-Photoshop issues can occur if you don’t have Application Manager installed.
+Photoshop issues can occur if you don’t have an Application Manager installed.
 Several users reported that the problem was caused by an old Application Manager.

 However, you can fix the issue simply by installing the Creative Cloud Application Manager.
 After doing that, the problem should be completely resolved.

 5. Remove problematic applications

 According to users, sometimes other applications can interfere with Photoshop and cause various issues to occur.
 To fix that, users are suggesting to find and remove the problematic applications from your PC.